AGLDWG/ld-link-harvester/database/database_considerations.md

 3. Retrieve a list of URIs known to point to RDF data that were discovered within a specific time period.
 4. Retrieve a list of URIs that were tested during a specific crawl.
-5. Retrieve a list of URIs that point to RDF information from a specific domain.
-6. Retrieve a list of URIs and the number of discovered RDF URIs.
+5. Retrieve a list of URIs that point to RDF information from a specific domain. ist of URIs and the number of discovered RDF URIs.6.
+Retrieve a l